 Dandelion root and leaf

 This bitter plant stimulates bile production which facilities your liver’s detoxification process, helping it to break down estrogen and progesterone byproducts and remove them from the body normally through excretion.

 Another research study shows that foods like broccoli, kale, arugula, and cauliflower contain glucosinolates, which also activate a phase 2 detoxification in the liver.
 These powerhouse veggies filter estrogen metabolites from your body.
 If you have thyroid issues, cooking your cruciferous vegetables helps reduce ~ 80% of their goitrogenic chemicals.
-For more about foods to help Estrogen Dominance, read my article on the topic here.
+I talk more about how to balance your hormones with food, in my book Cooking for Hormones Balance here.